FelgoSDK/FlappyBird/README.md

 Permission is NOT granted to merge, publish, distribute, sublicense and/or sell the provided image, audio and video files of this software.

-V-Play explicitly states that it has no rights of any kind on used image, audio and video files, the files are only included for demonstrational and educational purposes.
+Felgo explicitly states that it has no rights of any kind on used image, audio and video files, the files are only included for demonstrational and educational purposes.
 All rights (especially the copyright) on used image, audio and video files remain by the primary copyright holder of Flappy Bird